Olupaula/mlclinic/README.md

 # ML Clinic
-ML Clinic is a website which allows users (doctors) to be registered the registered doctors can then register patients and input and save thier bio-data and other medical measures on the patient's health status.
+ML Clinic is a web app which allows users (doctors) to be registered - the registered doctors can then register patients and input and save thier bio-data and other medical measures on the patient's health status.
 The web app can then be used to predict whether a patient is likely to have: (a) breast cancer (b) diabetes.